BMW M MOTORSPORT

 In 2024, BMW M Motorsport will be back in the FIA World Endurance Championship with the BMW M Hybrid V8.
 This also means a return to the 24 Hours of Le Mans, where BMW Motorsport will challenge for overall victory for the first time since 1999.

 For decades, another important pillar alongside the works projects has been customer racing.
 BMW M Motorsport offers countless private drivers and teams around the world, an extensive range of race cars.
 Leading the way there is the BMW M4 GT3, which has been run by both works and customer teams in the most prestigious international GT3 championships since 2022 and won races and titles in its debut season.

 GT PROGRAM TEAM STRUCTURE

 Kurt is a former racing driver (1990-2011), whose main achievements include winning the 1992 Benelux F.Ford Championship, the 1996 Marlboro Masters of F3, and the Spa 24 Hours in 2000 (Peugeot 306) and 2009 (Corvette C6R).

 Maxime Bonnefoy joined WRT in 2018 and started as Data Engineer in the FIA WTCR.
-Then he moved on GT Program.
-In 2020 Maxime continues to work in GT program and he is now a GT Project Manager.
+Then he progressed on to the GT Program.
+In 2023 Maxime continues to work within the GT program and he is now a GT Project Manager.

-Career highlights are FIA European Touring Car champion (1976 – BMW 3.0 CSL), Winner 24 Hours of Spa (1981 – Mazda RX-7), 4 class wins and 6 top-10 places at the 24 Hours of Le Mans (BMW 3.0 CSL, Ferrari 512BB and Group C Mazdas).
+Career highlights are FIA European Touring Car champion (1976 – BMW 3.0 CSL), Winner of the 24 Hours of Spa (1981 – Mazda RX-7), four class wins and six top-10 places at the 24 Hours of Le Mans (BMW 3.0 CSL, Ferrari 512BB and Group C Mazdas).